 As at March 31, 2021, listed foreign equity securities with a fair value of \$30 million were indirectly held and classified as Level 2.
-During the year ended March 31, 2022, these securities were transferred to Level 1 as they became directly held by PSP Investments (no significant transfers between Level 1 and Level 2 during the year ended March 31, 2021).
+During the year ended March 31, 2022, these securities were transferred to Level 1 as they became directly held by PSP Investments.